MicrosoftDocs/azure-docs/articles/cosmos-db/postgresql/reference-pg-azure-storage.md

 Blob name existing in the container.
 ##### dest_table_structure
 structure of destination table
-NULL:: table_name  -> returns data file from blob as per the schema of table.
+`NULL::table_name`  -> returns data file from blob as per the schema of table.

 ##### decoder
 specify the blob format